 ABOUT THE AUTHOR

-- Jeffrey Rice of Goldstein, Buckley, Cechman, Rice & Purtz, P.A. emphasizes his practice on commercial and construction law, construction lien cases and real estate law.
+- Attorney Jeffrey Rice, of Goldstein, Buckley, Cechman, Rice & Purtz, emphasizes his practice on commercial and construction law, construction lien cases and real-estate law.
 He has been named one of Florida’s “Super Lawyers” annually since 2006.